 The Board states it has “the utmost confidence in the Company’s recently appointed CEO and CFO, each of whom were not with the Company during the time covered by the investigation and were not involved in any of the transactions identified in connection with the investigation.”

-Blocks and Files understands that this statement is deeply embarrassing and may lead to changes in it is accountancy arrangements.
+Blocks and Files understands that this statement is deeply embarrassing and may lead to changes in its accountancy arrangements.
 Asked about this, Molly Presley, VP Product Management, Global Marketing & Investor Relations, said; “No, we still aren’t in a position to discuss [these] details.”